sarangs1621/CodeFoeces_Problems/README.md

 # CodeForces_Problems
 These are the set of codeforces problems I have done

+# A. A+B (Trial Problem)
+You are given two integers a and b.
+Print a+b.

+**Input**

+The first line contains an integer t (1≤t≤104) — the number of test cases in the input.
+Then t test cases follow.

+Each test case is given as a line of two integers a and b (−1000≤a,b≤1000).

+**Output**

+Print t integers — the required numbers a+b.

 # A. Watermelon
 One hot summer day Pete and his friend Billy decided to buy a watermelon.
 They chose the biggest and the ripest one, in their opinion.
 After that the watermelon was weighed, and the scales showed w kilos.
 They rushed home, dying of thirst, and decided to divide the berry, however they faced a hard problem.